agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-07-micrometer-metrics/README.md

 This decision record only deals with *automatically collected metrics*. *Custom metrics* will be addressed in further work.

+The basic functionality in the EDC IoC container does not allow proper decoupling of Micrometer listener from factory logic.
+Therefore, it is currently necessary to write Micrometer binding code directly in factory classes (for example, the class that sets up the Jetty server).

 ## Rationale

 Capturing key system metrics, especially on I/O interfaces, is essential to system observability.
 Micrometer is a mature framework for collecting metrics, is well supported by vendors of metrics collector products, and can directly integrate with the popular open-source libraries used in EDC.